Before I Self Destruct: Commercial performance

-The album sold 160,000 copies in its first week, debuting at number five on the Billboard 200.
+The album sold 160,000 copies in its first week, debuting at number five on the Billboard 200, giving 50 Cent his fourth consecutive top five album in the US.
 Due to the album leaking on October 28, nearly four weeks ahead of the original release date of November 23, the album was released exclusively to iTunes on November 9, and was physically released in stores on November 16, a week later.
-Due to this unique circumstance, 50 Cent's label Interscope requested that Billboard and Nielson Soundscan delay charting the album for a week, so the first week digital sales were added to the total number of albums sold between November 16 and 22.
+Due to this unique circumstance, 50 Cent's label Interscope requested that Billboard and Nielsen Soundscan delay charting the album for a week, so the first week digital sales were added to the total number of albums sold between November 16 and 22.
 The album sold 46,000 copies during its iTunes exclusive week, meaning that 114,000 copies were sold between November 16 and 22.

-The album fell 15 spots to number 20 on the Billboard chart in its second week, selling 66,000 copies.
-The album fell 20 spots to number 40 in its third week, with sales of 30,000.
-The album sold 23,000 units in its fourth week, falling to number 64 on the Billboard 200.
-The album sold 26,000 copies in its fifth week to land at number 67 on the chart, and continued to slowly increase in sales during the holiday season for its sixth week, landing at number 61 on the Billboard charts with sales of 29,000.
-In the seventh week the album sold 15,000 copies to land at number 42 on the Billboard 200.
-Before I Self Destruct ended as the 111th best selling album of 2009, with year-end sales of 350,000.